microsoft/FluidFramework/docs/docs/dataobject-aqueduct.md

 #### initializingFirstTime

 `initializingFirstTime` is called only once.
-It is executed only by the _first_ client to open the DataObject and all work will complete before the DataObject is presented to any user.
+It is executed only by the _first_ client to open the DataObject and all work will complete before the is loaded.
 You should overload this method to perform setup, which can include creating distributed data structures and populating them with initial data.
 The `root` SharedDirectory can be used in this method.

 The following is an example from the Badge DataObject: